opensearch-project/opensearch-benchmark/README.md

     opensearch-benchmark execute_test --distribution-version=1.0.0 --workload=geonames --test-mode

-This will download OpenSearch 1.0.0 and run Benchmark's default workload - the [geonames workload](<https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/geonames>) - against it.
+This will download OpenSearch 1.0.0 and run one of OpenSearch Benchmark's official workloads - the [geonames workload](<https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/geonames>) - against it.
 Note that this uses the `--test-mode` argument to only run a single instance of each operation in order to reduce the time needed for a test execution.
 This argument is used as a sanity check and should be removed in an actual benchmarking scenario.
 After the test execution, a summary report is written to the command line: